Skillcast Blog

 Every year, trillions of dollars are lost through bribery and corruption.
 The highest bribery risk firms face comes from third parties.
 So, how can you spot it?

-The Foreign Corrupt Practices Act and the UK Bribery Act 2010 threaten severe penalties.
-However, a statistic from Transparency International UK shows that the international cost of corruption amounts to a staggering $3.6 trillion annually.
+The Foreign Corrupt Practices Act and UK Bribery Act 2010 threaten severe penalties.
+However, data from Transparency International UK shows that the international cost of corruption amounts to $3.6 trillion annually.

-A Global Fraud and Risk Report revealed that the biggest threat related to bribery and corruption in the UK comes from a lack of visibility over third parties, with a further 24% of the threat stemming from employees' actions.
+In its Global Fraud and Risk Report 2021/2022, Kroll reported that the biggest threat related to bribery and corruption in the UK comes from a lack of visibility over third parties, with a further 24% of the threat stemming from employees' actions.

 So how can companies prevent bribery and corruption in their business, especially involving third parties and employees?
-Top of your list should be spotting warning signs that suggest that bribery and corruption could be taking place.
+Top of your list should be spotting the red flags that suggest that bribery or corruption could be taking place...

 1. Unnecessary or inappropriate purchases